 - Personal service – will this attorney be able to dedicate the time and attention necessary for your case?
 Or is the firm a high-volume firm where you might be a number?
-Will any part of your case be handled by a junior partner or associate?
+Will a junior partner or associate handle any part of your case?

 - Are you comfortable with this attorney?

-As an acute above, the sooner you get a qualified attorney on your side the more likely it is that you will be able to obtain and preserve critical evidence.
-Some people make the mistake of assuming that the police officers investigating the crash will gather all the necessary information.
+As an acute above, the sooner you get a qualified commercial vehicle accident attorney on your side, the more likely you will be able to obtain and preserve critical evidence.
+Some assume that the police officers investigating the crash will gather all the necessary information.

-- Crash data from the vehicles- computer information regarding the accident.
+- Crash data from the vehicles- computer information regarding the car accident.

-- Measurements at the scene of the crash, such as skid marks or debris.
+- Measurements at the crash scene, such as skid marks or debris.

 - Paper or digital logbooks showing the hours worked by the driver.

-- Deficiencies in the tractor or trailer such as brakes- which can be discovered by inspection.
+- Deficiencies in the tractor or trailer, such as brakes- can be discovered by inspection.

 - Eyewitness accounts.

-Again, the earlier of the attorney for the injured party can start the investigation more likely it is that evidence can be obtained and preserved.
+Again, the earlier the personal injury attorney for the injured party can start the investigation, the more likely evidence can be obtained and preserved.